Ailesh69/Basic-Wine-model/README.md

 # Install dependencies
 pip install fastapi uvicorn scikit-learn pandas numpy joblib python-dotenv seaborn matplotlib
 ```
+or you can run
+pip install -r requirements.txt

 Create a `.env` file in the project root: